silx-kit/fabio/doc/source/install.rst

 If you are using MS Windows or MacOSX; binary version (as wheel packages) are PIP-installable.
 PIP is the Python Installer Program, similar to ``apt-get`` for Python.
 It runs under any architecture.
-It should best be used in a virtual environament:
+It is best used in a virtual environament:

 .. code-block:: shell

     python3 -m venv py3
     py3\bin\activate.bat
     pip install setuptools wheel pip --upgrade
     pip install fabio

 Installation under windows